Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

 \subsection{Random Bernstein polynomials}

 Random Bernstein polynomials were introduced by~\cite{petrone1999a,petrone1999b} and are defined as

 where $G$ is a random function on $[0,1]$ and $k$ is a (positive) integer-valued random variable.
-It is clear that when $G$ is a distribution function, so is $B(t \mid k,G)$, and if in addition $G(0)=0$ then $B(t\mid k,G)$ has a density given by
+When $G$ is a distribution function, so is $B(t \mid k,G)$, and if in addition $G(0)=0$ then $B(t\mid k,G)$ has a density given by